pvarcholik/CppTraining/README.md

 - Suggest enhancements to setup, code, or tests
 - Propose new topics or improvements for upcoming lessons

-Your feedback helps evolve this into a durable and flexible training path for modern C++ that grows with the team.
+Your feedback helps evolve this into a durable and flexible training path for modern C++.